-12.10 Accessing 16-bit Registers
+12.9 Accessing Registers in 16-bit Mode

-The TCNT1, OCR1A/B, and ICR1 are 16-bit registers that can be accessed by the AVR CPU via the 8-bit data bus.
+In 16-bit mode (the TCW1 bit is set to one) the TCNT1H/L and OCR1A/B or TCNT1L/H and OCR1B/A are 16-bit registers that can be accessed by the AVR CPU via the 8-bit data bus.
 The 16-bit register must be byte accessed using two read or write operations.
-Each 16-bit timer has a single 8-bit register for temporary storing of the high byte of the 16-bit access.
-The same temporary register is shared between all 16-bit registers within each 16-bit timer.
+The 16-bit Timer/Counter has a single 8-bit register for temporary storing of the high byte of the 16-bit access.
+The same temporary register is shared between all 16-bit registers.
 Accessing the low byte triggers the 16-bit read or write operation.
 When the low byte of a 16-bit register is written by the CPU, the high byte stored in the temporary register, and the low byte written are both copied into the 16-bit register in the same clock cycle.
-When the low byte of a 16-bit register is read by the CPU, the high byte of the 16-bit register is read by the CPU, the high byte of the 16-bit register is read by the CPU, the high byte of the 16-bit register is read by the CPU, the high byte of the 16-bit register is read by the CPU, the high byte of the 16-bit register is read by the CPU.
+When the low byte of a 16-bit register is read by the CPU, the high byte of the 16-bit register is copied into the temporary register in the same clock cycle as the low byte is read.